Damon118/MS2---Visit-Dingle-Co.-Kerry/README.md

 - Interactive map with markers
 - Places to see and buttons that show location on Google Maps API
-- Interactive activities section but buttons that display text about the corresponding activity
+- Interactive activities section with buttons that display text about the corresponding activity

 ### Contact Page